wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 We can see that it contains symbol for _`Add`_ function, and the operation has been converted into assembly instructions.
 The first instruction move _`num1`_ to registry _`eax`_, and second instruction add _`num2`_ with _`num1`_ stored inside _`eax`_ and update the result in _`eax`_.

 Now with all the object files generated, the computer knows what to do and where the symbols and functions located.
-The next stage is to link them togethers.
+The next stage is to link them together.

 ---
 # Stage 3 : Linking

 Object files generated from compiler are standalone and unable to interact with each other, and it is the job of linker to link them together.
 In a nutshell, the linker links all object files and libraries together and create an executable file.

 To have a better understanding on how linker works, let's start with a simple example.
 Assume that we have an _`Add`_ function definition in _`Math.h`_, which received two integer parameters and return the sum of them.
-(Of course in real life we won't write code in this way, this is just an example to show what compiler and linker do.)
+(Of course in real life we won't write code in this way, this is just an example to show how compiler and linker work.)

 **Math.h**
 {% highlight cpp %}